mohamedaamar744-ux/telecom-customer-churn/README.md

 * Feature transformation
 * Removing unnecessary identifiers such as `customerID`
 * Preparing features for Machine Learning
-* Scaling features where required
+* Scaling numerical features where required

 The processed dataset is stored in: